ejeschke/ginga/doc/manual/concepts.rst

 Ginga provides a number of default bindings for key and pointer actions.
 But there are too many different actions to bind to a limited set of keys and pointer buttons.
-*Modes* are a mechanism that allow Ginga to accomodate many key and pointer bindings for a large number of operations.
+*Modes* are a mechanism that allow Ginga to accommodate many key and pointer bindings for a large number of operations.

 Modes are set on a per-channel basis.
 Pressing a particular